 St. Louis Paternity Lawyer

-You cannot argue the fact that a child that is raised having a healthy relationship with both parents will generally thrive emotionally and mentally.
-Our goal is to assist parents in helping to ensure that they can have an active role in their child’s life.
+You cannot argue that a child raised with a healthy relationship with both parents will generally thrive emotionally and mentally.
+Our goal is to assist parents in ensuring they can actively participate in their child’s life.

 What is Paternity?